Don't Bite the Sun: Drinking Sapphire Wine

 In this sequel, the narrator has spent the past several years in male form and studying ancient history, learning the art of swordsmanship as a pastime.
 His friend Danor returns from the city of Four-BAA; their circle of friends gathers to welcome her, and the narrator deceives them and escapes with Danor to his home.
 Danor has had an illegal affair with an older person, Kam, whom she still loves.
 Infuriated at the trick, another circle member, Zirk, challenges the narrator to a duel.
 The narrator's superior skill wins the bout, but he commits the supreme crime by killing Zirk (even though Zirk is resurrected).
-The narrator is tried, convicted, and sentenced to exile outside the domes.
+For her intent while committing the crime, the narrator is given a choice between having her mind wiped and having to start life anew (Ego Death), or being sentenced to exile outside the domes (until natural death, at which point they are to be recollected, wiped, and renewed).
 Demanding a refitted sandship, a luxury cruiser ordinarily used to travel between cities, the narrator (now female) tries to reconnect with the desert, including befriending local wildlife.
 A little "Grey-Eyes" creature falls into the food/water processor, and while it's unharmed, the processors explode.
 When the resulting spout of water irrigates the surrounding desert into blooming life, the narrator decides to cultivate the "garden" and demands equipment from the city, whose "news flash" teams create a documentary with her permission.
 Danor and Kam arrive, having chosen exile even before the film so they can be together; Jang teens soon follow, and the quasi-robot government forms a plan to quell the rapidly growing out-dome community.